 In 2006-2010, the HPC completed an inventory of residential structures which is now available through the NC State Archives and the Town Planning and development Services Department.
 From that research, the Thomas Chapel was successfully nominated to the National Register and the Town received a CLG grant to develop nominations for the South Montreat Road and Dougherty Heights Neighborhoods.
 If successful, these neighborhoods will also be added to the National Register of Historic Places.

 To read the nomination materials click on the links below:

 The Historic Preservation Commission consists of 5 members each serving a 3 year term.
 The Historic Preservation Commission's purpose is to designate historic districts and landmarks within the Town of Black Mountain.
 In addition, this commission shall develop and recommend to the Board of Aldermen rules and regulations governing the designation and maintenance of historic properties in the Town.
 Members must live within the territorial jurisdiction of the municipality.
 The Board o Aldermen appoint membership.

-Meetings are held on the third Wednesday of each month at 6:00 p.m. in Town Hall, 160 Midland Avenue.
-To request copies of agendas or meeting materials and minutes please email Jennifer Tipton at Jennifer.email@example.com or contact by phone at (828) 419-9373.
+Meetings are held quarterly on the third Wednesday of the month at 6:00 p.m. in Town Hall, 160 Midland Avenue.
+To request copies of agendas or meeting materials and minutes please email Jennifer Tipton at Jennifer.firstname.lastname@example.org or contact by phone at (828) 419-9373.

 Town of Black Mountain

 c/o Historic Preservation Commission